 - Meet search engine standards and ensure your website is functioning properly at all times

-- Acquire links from high authority websites to boost your own domain authority
+- Engage in constant link building by acquiring links from high authority websites to boost your own domain authority

 - Keep your content current and update your website on a regular basis